-As the City's HUD program year starts June 1, 2022, prior to HUD's approval of this Plan, the City will incur pre-award costs in all of its covered entitlement grants.
-Consistent with project programming outlined in the 2022 Action Plan and the estimated budgets contained within, the City finds the need to incur these pre-award costs to allow and permit programs to operate without disturbance.
+As the City's HUD program year starts June 1, 2023, potentially to HUD's approval of this Plan, the City may incur pre-award costs in all of its covered entitlement grants.
+Consistent with project programming outlined in the 2023 Action Plan and the estimated budgets contained within, the City finds the need to incur these pre-award costs to allow and permit programs to operate without disturbance.
 These pre-award costs are within the estimated allocations and do not affect future program awards.
-The City will treat increases/decreases in its estimated and budgeted 2022 Consolidated Plan entitlement award amounts through programming decisions as outlined in the AP-35 Projects section.
-With HOPWA, the City will apply the increase in prior approved estimated budget allocation with increases to the programming budget consistent with programming priorities as detailed in this draft action plan.
-As detailed in the citizen participation plan, these changes are considered minor amendments.